qwertysbk/Learning_OpenCV_using_Python/About.md

 # Learning_OpenCV_using_Python

 I started Learning OpenCV from CVZone
-The course helped me learn more about Computer Vision
+The course is good and helps me learn more about Computer Vision